 Database reference to the TIBDatabase component for the local database DatabaseName filename (no path) to use for the Firebird Database file.
 EmptyDBArchive filename (optional path) holding the database initialisation archive.
 May either be absolute path or relative to shared data directory .
 Enabled when false component does nothing FirebirdDirectory Full path to directory holding firebird.conf.
 May either be absolute path or relative to the shared data directory .
 If empty, defaults to shared data directory.
 InOnCreateDB This is set to true while a new local database is being created and its schema populated.Useful in (e.g.) TIBDatabase.OnAfterConnect handler to suppress actions when the database is disconnected/connected during the create DB procedure.
 Name Component Name Options • iblAutoUpgrade: Automatically apply upgrade when database schema version is lower than required.
 IblAllowDowngrade: Automatically apply downgrade when available to schema version compatible with the required version.iblQuiet: true then no database overwrite warnings RequiredVersionNo The schema version number required by the application.
 TIBLocalDBSupport will normally try to upgrade/downgrade the schema to satisfy this requirement.
 UpgradeConfFile Path to upgrade configuration file.
 May either be absolute path or relative to the shared data directory .
+SectionHeaderTemplate This defaults to 'Version.%.3d' and is used to generate the section header names (for a given version no.) in the upgrade.conf file.
 VendorName Used to construct path to Database Directory.